SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 String Literals
 ~~~~~~~~~~~~~~~

-A string literal is a sequence of characters surrounded by double quotes,
+A string literal is a sequence of characters surrounded by quotes.
+A single-line string literal is surrounded by double quotes,
 with the following form:

 .. syntax-outline::